 Don’t let customer questions hold up the sales process.
 Address them head-on in the managed services proposal so prospects have all the information they need to make an informed decision.

-Here are some questions a managed services prospect might have:
+For example, some questions a managed services prospect might ask are:

 - If I sign up for this program, what is my commitment?